yukaitung/LGDXRobot-Cloud-Adapter/README.md

 | --- | --- | --- |
 | /cloud/software_emergency_stop | std_msgs/Bool | Enables or disables the software emergency stop to halt robot movement. |

+### Transform

+The LGDXRobot Cloud Adapter requires the transform from the `map` frame to the robot’s `base_link` frame.
+This transform is usually provided by the Nav2 stack.

 ### Parameters

 | Parameter Name | Type | Description |